 Like many companies, Strata had a mix of people to get on board.
 There were “people who have been part of the furniture for 30 years”, as well as others who had used Salesforce before.
 They were useful for giving advice on the best ways to work within the teams.

 Strata also engaged the wider supply partners, subcontractors and supply chain to show them the benefits.
 When they launched Salesforce, they asked them to join the journey.
 That helped to change their culture and embedded the change within the business.

 Hallmarks of success

 Like many housebuilders, Strata is a company that needs to respond quickly to its environment.
 They have a culture of getting work done quickly and efficiently.
-With Salesforce they wanted to become more proactive.
+By improving the customer journey with Salesforce, they wanted to become more proactive.
 Anj and Matt talked about how they collaborate, slowing down the process of manipulating Salesforce to suit a department’s needs.
 Their Salesforce journey has helped them balance proactive and reactive work.
 It has enabled them to more frequently consider “the bigger picture”, and put in a process behind their success.

 Salesforce has become that hub of central information when it comes to anything that the business needs regarding a customer.Anjudeep Badachha, Head of Business Improvement